willzywiec/dissertation/README.md

 ## Deep Learning Desktop Computer
 AMD Ryzen 7 1700 3.0 GHz 8-core CPU
 Asus ROG Strix B350-i Motherboard
-Corsair Vengeance LPX 16 GB (2 x 8 GB) DDR4 3000 MHz RAM (later upgraded to 32 GB (2 x 16 GB))
+Corsair Vengeance LPX 32 GB (2 x 16 GB) DDR4 3200 MHz RAM
 DAN A4-SFGX v2 Mini ITX Case
 Noctua NH-L9a + AM4 Kit Cooler (I also bought a Cryorig C7, but it sat a bit higher than I liked)
 Noctua NT-H1 Thermal Compound
 Nvidia GeForce GTX 1080 8 GB GDDR5X GPU
 Samsung 960 EVO 500 GB M.2-2280 SSD

 I've been running this rig for four years, and it's my favorite computer that I've ever built.
 I have to give a lot of props to DAN cases (https://www.dan-cases.com/).
-They make a superior product in a small form factor, and my temperatures were always within tolerance, despite pushing this computer to the limit for days and weeks at a time.
+They make a superior product, and my temperatures were always within tolerance despite pushing this computer to the limit for days and weeks at a time.

 ## R Packages Needed
 BiocManager